-In uncertain times, the real leaders are those who can help their organizations adapt and change to meet new challenges.
-The Oracle 2021 Change Agents Awards celebrate the accomplishments of finance and supply chain leaders who have succeeded in accelerating innovation, digital transformation, and sustainability at their organizations.
+The 6th Annual Change Agents Awards celebrate the accomplishments of finance and supply chain leaders who have succeeded in accelerating innovation, digital transformation, and sustainability at their organizations.

 Finance leaders are rethinking every aspect of their businesses—across finance, operations, workforce, and supply chains—to capitalize on new opportunities and resume growth.
 This award will go to the finance professional who has led the way in applying strategies and best practices that position their company for sustained innovation and the return to prosperity.

-Supply chain leaders are heroically scrambling to put out fires and eliminate chaos while predicting tomorrow’s trials and tribulations.
-The winner of this award will have succeeded in smoothing out supply chain disruptions—by reimagining sourcing strategies, minimizing risk, leveraging automated intelligence, and rationalizing product portfolios—to exceed the current and future expectations of their customers.
+Supply chain leaders are heroically scrambling to put out fires and eliminate chaos while also predicting tomorrow’s trials and tribulations.
+The winner of this award will have succeeded in smoothing out new challenges impacting supply chains —by reimagining sourcing strategies, minimizing risk, leveraging automation, intelligence, and bridging the gap between planning and execution to exceed the current and future expectations of their customers.

 Manual activities and disparate processes are common barriers to innovation and digital transformation.
 This award will recognize an individual who has succeeded in crafting and deploying standardized processes—across an organization or entire enterprise—to accelerate innovation, streamline operations, lower costs, or achieve their company’s mission.